The ExSys EXCIMER laser 308 nm

 If your skin is not exposed to the sun, there is an increased risk of vitamin D deficiency.
-Vitamin D (vitamin D analogues – such as calcipotriol), Vitamin D is essential for keeping bones and teeth healthy.
+Vitamin D is essential for keeping bones and teeth healthy.
 Sunlight is the main source of vitamin D, although it’s also found in some foods, such as oily fish.

 Skin camouflage involves applying coloured creams to the white patches on your skin.
 These creams are specially made to match your natural skin colour.
-The cream may help to blend in the white patches with the rest of your skin, making them less noticeable.
+The cream blends in the white patches with the rest of your skin, making them less noticeable.

 You need to be trained in using the camouflage creams, but the service is free (although donations are welcome) and some creams are prescribed on the NHS.

 Camouflage creams are waterproof and can be applied anywhere on the body.
 They last up to four days on the body and 12-18 hours on the face.